 In this case, having already scoped out the implementation into a separate audit, the objective was defined as:

 Whether selected departments and agencies resolved pay problems in a sustainable way (that is, effectively and efficiently) to ensure that public service employees consistently received their correct pay, on time?

 It’s well-worded, very succinct, and entirely defensible to the public, the politicians and the public service.
 Put differently, auditors are really good at framing the question precisely and not hiding in the weeds.

-That’s a great question…does the process and the system work?
+That’s a great question… do the process and the system work?

 Well, anyone looking at that is going to say, “ummm, no.” If they are affected by Phoenix, it will be a resounding “hell no”.
 Which then begs the question…why bother with an audit?
 Because it is the additional findings and recommendations that go with that conclusion that will attract responses, solutions and usually resources to resolve it.

 Audits are BIG DEALS.
 There are management responses required, signed by deputy ministers, with action plans to implement and to report on regularly for how they are doing at implementing the recommendations.
 Clear, public, and shared with Parliament.
 This isn’t simple corporate reporting that is done annually…this is ON TOP of all of the normal reporting and almost always requires a separately designated team to manage the response, monitor the implementation, and report clearly to the DM if/when a recommendation isn’t being addressed.

 C. TOUCH POINTS.
 This is my term of art, not what auditors use.
 But one of the things auditors do is try to establish a timeline for all the big decisions taken during the life of the audit period.
 In this case, the period ran from 24 February 2016 to 30 June 2017.
 Sixteen months.